Local-First Development

 - Postgres or MySQL for production SQL storage

 This should be a configuration and provider-support change, not a business-logic rewrite.
+Adding a driver that is not already supported also requires regeneration and a new build.

 Development Workflow